Nuix/discover-extension-sdk/ExternalFilePrinting.md

 1. The extension returns:
    - HTTP status code of 200 (OK) if the file is ready and returned in the body of the response.
-   - HTTP status code of 204 (No Content) if the file is not yet ready, indicating that Ringtail should retry the request at a later time.
+   - HTTP status code of 202 (Accepted) with a Location header set if the file is not ready yet, indicating that Ringtail should make a request to the specified location at a later time.  see [RFC 7240](https://tools.ietf.org/html/rfc7240#section-4.1)
-      - Use this response code to indicate that the request is being successfully processed but the file is not yet ready.
+      - Use this response code to indicate that the request is being successfully processed and the file should be retrieved at a different location.
+      - Ringtail adds the same query string parameter `mainId` to the specified Location URL
+      - The specified location should follow the same rules for http responses.
-      - Ringtail will retry file requests for approximately an hour.
+      - Ringtail will make a request to the specified location, and will rety file requests for approximately an hour.
 After that, Ringtail will mark the document as `Error Printing - External`.
    - Ringtail marks the document as `Error Printing - External` if any other response is returned.
 You can view details about failed requests in the Portal Management > Processing section of Ringtail, under the relevant Production Printing job > Produce Files stage > Task ID > XML page, in the Task Error section.

 1. Ringtail writes the returned file to the print output directory and updates the file's rendition document so that the retrieved file shows in Ringtail.